DestinE-Climate-DT/one_pass/docs/source/installation.rst

 Installation
 =============

-The one_pass library is hosted in Git, at the BSC GitLab Earth Sciences repository.
+The one_pass library is hosted in Git, at the BSC GitLab Earth Sciences repository, and v0.4 can be found on the `CSC gitHub <https://github.com/DestinE-Climate-DT>`__.
 The package is avalible through pip or git.
 We recommend using Mamba, a package manager for conda-forge, for setting up the python environment.

 Pre-requisites
 ------------------